iamsoankit/Student-Management-System/README.md

 Overall, the combination of MySQL Connector/Python and Tkinter enabled us to build an efficient and effective student management system that simplifies the management of student details.

 ## Features
-Add new students to the system
+- Add new students to the system
-Update existing student information
+- Update existing student information
-Delete students from the system
+- Delete students from the system
-View a list of all students and their details
+- View a list of all students and their details

 ## Getting Started

-To get started with the Student Management System, simply download or clone the repository using Gitbash and run the ABC.py file.
+To get started with the Student Management System, simply download or clone the repository using Git Bash and run the ABC.py file.
 The system is built using Python 3 and requires no additional libraries or dependencies.

 Here are few images of the working of this application window: